-I have given this assignment for years, and historically, I would dictate whether the entire class had to work either as individuals or as members of a pre-assigned group.
+I have assigned surface analysis as a homework for years.
+I used to decree whether the entire class had to work either as individuals or as members of a pre-assigned group.
 Student feedback indicated that some students preferred working as individuals when forced to participate in a group, while other students commented how much they benefitted from being part of functional team of peers.
-I am now convinced that the best option is to give students the opportunity to choose their preferred mode of operation...individual or part of a team with members of their choosing...to account for differences in learning styles, time commitments outside of class, etc.
+I conclude that the best option is to give students the opportunity to choose their preferred mode of operation...individual or part of a team with members of their choosing...to account for differences in learning styles, time commitments outside of class, etc.